graijo/java-tutorial-for-beginners/README.md

 ### Step 14: Introducing Abstract Classes

+> ***Note***
+> abstraction -hiding implementation details from enduser.
 An ```abstract class``` can contain ```abstract``` methods.
+> In encapsulation,we hide data .Abstraction hide all complexities in general .User will be using method call without knowing inner working.
+> Its like riding bike,expecting engine to be working ,without knowing working of engine like a mechanic or a scientist.

 An abstract method does not have a method definition.